Selective high schools and opportunity class placement procedures

 • providing information and guidance on the placement process.

-To reduce barriers to entry into opportunity classes and selective high schools for some groups of high potential and gifted students, the department uses the Equity Placement Model (discussed in section 2.2), which holds a percentage of student places at each school to help increase participation.
+To reduce barriers to entry into opportunity classes and selective high schools for some groups of high potential and gifted students, the department uses the Equity Placement Model (refer to Fair access and also discussed in section 2.2), which holds a percentage of student places at each school to help increase participation.

 1.1 Inform the school community about application processes